Multimedia Learning

 Toggle State Trigger

-A recent update makes showing and hiding objects in Articulate Storyline 360 easier than ever.
-Using the new toggle state trigger, you can switch between an object’s hidden and disabled states with a single trigger.
-You don’t even need a true/false variable.
-Why is this important?
-First, this update is part of a more significant accessibility update […]
+Great news for Articulate Storyline 360 users looking to toggle hidden or disabled states.
+A recent update has made showing and hiding objects easier than ever.
+How does the toggle state trigger work?
+With the new toggle state trigger, you can quickly switch between an object’s hidden and disabled states—all with a single trigger.
+That’s right, no […]

 Filed Under: Storyline 360 Tagged With: storyline 360